nickjalbert/recipes/sauce/simple-spaghetti-sauce.md

 ## Description

-A simple vegan spaghetti sauce
+A simple vegan spaghetti sauce.

 **Total time**: 1 to 1.5 hours